SymfonyCasts/asset-mapper/sfcasts/tailwind.md

 ./bin/tailwindcss -i assets/styles/app.css -o assets/styles/app.tailwind.css -w
 ```

 And that's it!
 Built!
-Over here, we have an `app.tailwind.css` containing *all* the
+Over here, we have an `app.tailwind.css` file containing
-goodies.
+*all* the  goodies.
 Awesome!

 In `base.html.twig`, instead of pointing at `app.css` - which is now kind of an
 "internal" source file - point this at `app.tailwind.css`.

 *Moment of truth*.
-Back to the browse!
+Back to the browser!
 Refresh.
 Our site is styled!
 That means we
 can get rid of the Bootstrap stuff: remove the Bootstrap CDN link... since we were
 just demonstrating how that works... and also the button down here.